-Benefits Utilization
+Benefits Utilization.
 A key driver of our revenue is the number of members we serve and the rate at which they utilize their fertility benefits.
-As our client base has grown, our membership has grown from approximately 110,000 members in 2016 when we launched our fertility benefits solution to 2.3 million members at September 30, 2020.
+As our client base has grown, our membership has grown from approximately 110,000 members in 2016 when we launched our fertility benefits solution to approximately 2.7 million members as of March 31, 2021